Round Robin Vision Statement

 Typically, the tournament hotel is the Ramada, but in some years this may change.
 You should ask before booking a room, or check the RR Facebook page, where this kind of change will be announced.

-There are other hotels in Geneva, some marginally less expensive than the Ramada and some much more expensive.
-Our view is the less expensive hotels are not nearly as nice and so we recommend that people stay at the Ramada.
-Our tournament shuttles will not serve the other hotels.
+There are other hotels in Geneva, some marginally less expensive than the Ramada (or other tournament hotel) and some much more expensive.
+Our view is the less expensive hotels are not nearly as nice and so we recommend that people stay at the tournament hotel.
+Our tournament shuttles will not serve hotels other than the tournament hotel.

 - CA for Worlds 2005